 I sold the idea to Brad by saying it’s our Indiana University-themed (our alma mater) Christmas tree.

 It’s totally over the top for me, but I still love it.
 In fact, I had no idea what I was doing when it came to the top of the tree so I had to have my friend come over and help me because I’d never shoved that much stuff into a Christmas tree.

-Before adding any decorations to the tree, I had to put the warm white lights on because this is a 25-30 year old tree my stepdad bought from KMart for $60.
+Before adding any decorations to the tree, I had to put the warm white Christmas lights on because this is a 25-30 year old tree my stepdad bought from KMart for $60.
 To make sure the tree would glow, I did my Christmas tree light trick.

-After the lights were on, I filled the tree with red mesh ribbon.
+After the lights were on, I filled the tree with mesh, red ribbon.
 To get the mesh to look like bows, I cut two foot sections of the ribbon, took a little floral wire and twisted it in the middle.
 Then, I shoved the mesh in all over the tree so all you could are red and green.